HSH’S 2022 INTERIM RESULTS

 St John’s Building is located above the lower terminus of the Peak Tram and offers an excellent location for office space.
 Revenue dropped slightly but occupancy remained stable at 93% during the first half of 2022.

-, a 16-storey residential and office property, is located on a prime riverfront site in the central business district of Ho Chi Minh City, Vietnam.
+The Landmark, a 16-storey residential and office property, is located on a prime riverfront site in the central business district of Ho Chi Minh City, Vietnam.
 Business performance was positive in the first half.
 Revenue and occupancy for the offices improved year-on-year, and residential revenue and occupancy also improved compared to the previous year.

 21 avenue Kléber offers a prime location immediately adjacent to The Peninsula Paris on Avenue Kléber, just steps from the Arc de Triomphe.
 The property has achieved international BREEAM Excellent and HQE Outstanding environmental certifications which are the highest level of sustainable building assessments in Europe.
 We have successfully leased the entire office space, and both of the two retail spaces.
 Rental revenue improved slightly compared to the previous year.